- Equifax credit report monitoring and daily access to your VantageScore credit score

 There are several ways you can get free credit reports.

-- Visit www.annualcreditreport.com to get a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus (Equifax, Experian and TransUnion)
+- Visit www.annualcreditreport.com to get a free copy of your credit reports every week from each of the three nationwide credit bureaus (Equifax, Experian and TransUnion).

 - Create a myEquifax account to get six free Equifax credit reports each year

 - From your myEquifax account, you can also click "get my free credit score" to enroll in Equifax Core Credit™ and get a free monthly Equifax credit report and a free monthly VantageScore credit score based on Equifax data.
 A VantageScore is one of many types of credit scores.